T

 +

 Yes, tap water in Wrocław is safe to drink.
-The municipal water supply is regularly tested and meets high quality standards.
-You can confidently refill your water bottle from the tap, which is also an environmentally friendly choice and will save you money compared to buying bottled water.
+The municipal water supply is regularly tested and meets high European Union standards.
+You can confidently refill your water bottle from the tap to stay hydrated during your visit, saving money and reducing plastic waste.

 What's the best area to stay in Wrocław?